 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - This drug may cause severe nerve problems.
 The risk is higher if your child has kidney problems.
 Other severe problems like eyesight problems, trouble keeping balance, certain brain problems, and hearing problems (like long-lasting hearing loss) may also happen.
 The risk of hearing problems is higher if your child has kidney problems or already has hearing problems, with high doses or long-term use, or if your child is dehydrated.
 The risk is also higher in older people and infants.
 Tell the doctor if your child has kidney problems or hearing problems.
 Your child will be watched closely and may need to have hearing and kidney tests.

-- Do not use this drug if you are taking or have recently taken any drugs that can cause nerve, kidney, or hearing problems lately.
-This may be drugs like amikacin, cephaloridine, cisplatin, colistin, ethacrynic acid, furosemide, gentamicin, kanamycin, neomycin, paromomycin, polymyxin B, streptomycin, vancomycin, or viomycin.
+- Do not give this drug to your child if your child is taking or has recently taken any drugs that can cause nerve, kidney, or hearing problems.
+This may be drugs like amphotericin B, bacitracin, cephaloridine, cisplatin, colistin, cyclosporine, ethacrynic acid, furosemide, paromomycin, polymyxin B, vancomycin, viomycin, or other drugs like this one.
 There are many other drugs that can do this.
-Ask your doctor or pharmacist if you are not sure.
+Ask the doctor or pharmacist if you are not sure.